alchiweb/CategoriesForAppStudio/README.md

 - **`[COLLECTION_NAME]Config.cs`**.
 This is the main config class.<br/>
 For the CustomPost version, use the **`[COLLECTION_NAME]Config - Wordpress - CustomPost.cs`** file.<br/>
 For a quick configuration, all you need to do is:
-  - to replace the url with your own url, in the line:<br/>
+  * to replace the url with your own url, in the line:
 ```CSHARP
      SiteUrl = "http://WORDPRESS_SITE_NAME.com",
 ```
-  - for the custom post version, to replace the "**POSTTYPE_NAME**" with your own custom post name, in the lines:<br/>
+  * for the custom post version, to replace the "**POSTTYPE_NAME**" with your own custom post name, in the lines:<br/>
 ```CSHARP
      ApiFunction = "posts?type=POSTTYPE_NAME"
 ```